sidneycadot/Laser2Wav/HowCompactDiscsWork.md

 The Compact Disc is quite a feat of engineering, considering that it was developed in the late 70s and early 80s.
 At the physical level, a CD player has to be able to follow a microscopic track of lands and pits that passes under its laser.
-In many ways this is the hardest part; if a CD fails it is most often due to the inability of the CD player to follow the track properly, with the consequence that the CD 'skips', and needs to restart a search for the track.
+This is a challenging control problem; if a CD fails it is most often due to the inability of the CD player to follow the track properly, with the consequence that the CD 'skips', and needs to restart a search for the track.

-Second, it is necessary that the laser readout electronics can reliably distinguish between lands and pits.
-This is actually the part that requires a 'laser' rather than a regular light source; the height difference between the 'lands' and 'pits' is chosen to make sure that the reflected laser signal exhibits either 'constructive' or 'destructive' interference, which can be detected by an optical sensor.
-For this to work, it is necessary to precisely focus the laser onto the surface of the CD, which is a second challenging control problem.
+Furthermore, it is necessary that the laser readout electronics can reliably distinguish between lands and pits.
+This is actually the part that requires a laser rather than a regular light source; the height difference between the lands and pits is chosen to make sure that the reflected laser signal exhibits either constructive or destructive interference, which can be detected by an optical sensor.
+For this to work, it is necessary to precisely focus the laser onto the surface of the CD, which is another challenging control problem.

-But let's assume for the moment that these challenges are met, and that the CD player is able to track the spiral of lands of pits perfectly.
+But let's assume for the moment that these challenges are met, and that the CD player is able to track the spiral of lands and pits perfectly.
 The next section discusses what the laser readout electronic 'sees' at that point.

 The laser signal while playing the CD